Sunday, 1 December 2019

 Shortly before the Gaumont lights dimmed I heard a commotion at the entrance to our block of seats and my heart sank.
 The usher was directing a noisy, animated figure toward us.
 But instead of walking up the aisle like everyone else, he was clambering over the empty seats, laughing and waving.
 Michael Cousins had arrived.
 Michael (or Mick as he was known then) was a childhood friend and we lived in the same block of flats on the Gleadless Valley council estate in the Sheffield suburbs.
 Loud, hyperactive and, even at that early age, quite possibly unhinged, he couldn’t have been more different to my cool college pals.
 When he found out I was planning to attend the Dylan concert he had unceremoniously invited himself along and demanded I buy a ticket for him, too.

-*Magic Michael sans pants (right) onstage with "Jesus" at Glastonbury in
+Onstage with "Jesus" at Glastonbury in 1971

 I have a wealth of childhood stories relating to Michael, one of the most memorable being the time we were almost beaten up by a 20 stone steel factory worker.
 The man was hobbling along our Gleadless Valley street on crutches and, as we walked past him, deep in conversation, Michael inexplicably adopted an exaggerated Chimpanzee-like gait which the fellow took to be a cruel mocking of his disability (just a broken leg, as I recall).
 “Come ‘ere, you cheeky bastards!
 I’ll fookin’ kill ya!
 I know where you live!” he yelled and began limping after us at surprising speed for a man using a walking aid.
 Because of the crutches, however, he was handicapped in every sense of the word and we escaped unharmed.
 But it was no thanks to Michael, who found the entire episode hilarious.